ml-tue/mlta/readme.md

 - to run it using an environment that confirms to `requirements.txt`
 - include a local copy of the [critdd package](https://github.com/mirkobunse/critdd) in the `evaluation_results/analysis` directory.
 This package is used to create the CD-diagrams.

+If you fail to reproduce any of the results please open a Github issue, if this is left unresponded you can contact me via ljpcvg@gmail.com

 ## Code Examples
 -----
 ### Example 1